donohoe/content/posts/infinite-all-the-scrolls.md

 # Infinite ALL the Scrolls
 #### March 11th 2014

 With the relaunch of Time.com I’ve had a number of people comparing it to Quartz.
-This happened a too when Daily Beast made updates last year, but its been more pronounced this time.
+This happened too when Daily Beast made updates last year, but its been more pronounced this time.

 Either way, its something I feel that is still mis-categorized - especially when people bemoan the “infinite scroll”.